overextended/ox_inventory/docs/items/client.md

 ---
 title: Creating usable items
 ---
-The recommended method for registering items as usable is modifying `modules/items/client.lua` with a function.
+The recommended method for registering items as usable is adding a function to ++modules/items/client.lua++.
 It is still possible to use items through ESX.RegisterUsableItem, though it is less flexible.

 !!! info